 Detailed Explanation of Common HDI PCB Stack-up Structures

-Buried Vias: Abbreviated as Buried vias, these enable connections between inner layers.
+Buried Vias: Buried vias create connections between inner layers, optimizing layer usage.

 Simple First-order Laminated Printed Circuit Board (First-order Laminated 6-layer Board, Stacking Structure is (1+4+1))

-This type of board is the simplest, that is, the inner multilayer board has no buried holes and is completed by pressing once.
-Although it is a first-order laminated board, its manufacturing is very similar to that of a conventional multilayer board that is laminated once.
-It is just that it is different from a multilayer board in that it requires laser drilling of blind holes and multiple processes.
-Since this stacking structure has no buried holes, the 2nd and 3rd layers can be made into a core board in the production, and the 4th and 5th layers are used as another core board.
-The outer layer is added with a dielectric layer and copper foil, and the middle is added with a dielectric layer and then pressed once, which is very simple and has a lower cost than conventional first-order laminated boards.
+Since this HDI PCB stackup structure has no buried holes, the 2nd and 3rd layers can be made into a core PCB in the production, and the 4th and 5th layers are used as another core board.
+The outer layer is added with a dielectric layer and copper foil, and the middle is added with a dielectric layer and then pressed once, which is very simple and has a lower cost compared to conventional first-order laminated boards.

 stacking structure is 1+4+1